Harding had golf. Carter had fly-fishing. Johnson had cars. Teddy Roosevelt had hunting. George W. Bush had doggy portraiture.

 Whatever the case, that pigeon house sketched out in ink by Jefferson more than 200 years ago was finally built.
 It's not at Monticello but 100 miles away at Rose Hill, an 18th-century plantation house in Virginia's Rappahannock Valley that was treated to an Architectural Digest-worthy renovation by current owner and preservationist John Cay.

 To bring the basic architectural drawing (it lives at the Massachusetts Historical Society and is available to view online) to life, Cay worked with William Rieley, a Charlottesville-based landscape architect who Garden & Gun describes as being "a student — to the point of near obsession — of Jefferson and his architecture."

 Here we have a match made in preservationist heaven: Cay, a wealthy gentleman with an interest in period pigeon houses, and Rieley, a Jeffersonian architecture nut whose past projects include an array of historic Virginia plantations and the Thomas Jefferson Parkway.
 Sporting "beautiful proportions and elegant simplicity," Reiley describes the column-supported dovecote as a "pigeon loft in temple form" that, in true Jeffersonian form, manages to "blend tradition and innovation."

-As for the pigeons, they won’t be plucked from Rose Hill’s newly built dovecote at any point soon as Cay relays to Garden & Gun that he has no plans to feast upon its occupants.
-However, incorporating the pigeon dung into Rose Hill’s gardens as a nutrient-rich fertilizer — a very Jeffersonian move — certainly isn’t out of the question.
+As for the pigeons, they won't be plucked from Rose Hill's dovecote at any point soon as Cay relayed to Garden & Gun that he has no plans to feast upon its occupants.
+However, incorporating the pigeon dung into Rose Hill's gardens as a nutrient-rich fertilizer — a very Jeffersonian move — isn't out of the question.